 Due to the continued heavy losses incurred by the Company, the CSR provisions of Companies Act, 2013, are not applicable.

 There was no change in capital structuring during the period 2015-16 except change in terms of 95,00,000 zero coupon non cumulative non-convertible redeemable preference shares to 95,00,000 compulsorily convertible preference shares.

 The Board of Directors is overall responsible for identifying, evaluating and managing all the significant risks faced by the Company.
 The Board has approved the Risk Management Policy, which acts as the guideline by which the key risks are managed across the organization.

 In the opinion of the Board, none of the risk faced by the Company threaten its existence.
 However the following risks are considered to have the potential bearing on the performance of the Company:

-(ii) Liquidity Crunch is resulting in the delay of completion of line C.
+(i) Low prices of the Chinese Suppliers of the Solar Voltaic Cells (ii) Liquidity Crunch is resulting in the delay of completion of line C.

 (iii) Threat from new entrants in the Market.